-VI.A.2.c) The program must define when physical presence of a conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the program director and faculty members.
+The program must define when physical presence of a

+The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each fellow must be assigned by the supervising physician is required.
+(Core)

+program director and faculty members.
 (Core)